 American Foxhound dogs descend from the Foxhounds brought to the American colonies from England in the mid-1600s and from others imported from England, Ireland, and France.
-The American Foxhound is recognized by both the AKC and UKC, but many foxhounds are not registered with either and may be mixtures of other foxhounds.
+The American Foxhound is recognized by both the AKC and UKC, but many foxhounds are not registered with or may be mixtures of other foxhounds.

 As a general rule, American Foxhounds stand between 21 and 25 inches tall and weigh between 40 and 70 pounds.
 The coat is short and can be any color but is often the typical hound white and red or rust with a black saddle or cape.

-Although American Foxhounds can be kept as pets and can be quite calm and gentle in the house, the breed is first and foremost a hunter.
+Although American Foxhounds can be kept as pets and can be quite calm and gentle in the house, the breed is, first and foremost, a hunter.
 Training can be a challenge.
 They are good with other dogs (although they should never be trusted with small pets) and can be quite tolerant of children’s antics.
 They do bay and may cause neighborhood complaints.
 Health concerns include ear problems.

 American Foxhound at K9 Research Lab